Volodymyr Antonovych: Early life

-His childhood was spent with his grandmother in Makhnovka.
+His childhood was spent with his grandmother in Makhnivka.
 From 1840 to 1844, he was educated by his mother alongside her students.
-In 1844, Antonowicz continued his studies in the Richelieu Lyceum, Odesa, moving to the 2nd Odessa Gymnasium in 1848.
-In 1850, he enrolled into the Medical Academy of St. Vladimir Imperial University in Kiev at the insistence of his mother; he graduated in 1855.
+In 1844, Antonowicz continued his studies in the Richelieu Lyceum, Odesa, moving to the 2nd Odesa Gymnasium in 1848.
+In 1850, he enrolled into the Medical Academy of St. Vladimir Imperial University in Kyiv at the insistence of his mother; he graduated in 1855.
 During his studies, he joined the circles of Polish democratically minded students and took part in the preparations for what became the January Uprising, under the auspice of the London-based Polish Democratic Society.

 From 1855 to 1856, he practiced medicine at Berdychiv and Chornobyl.
 After the death of his mother in 1856, he returned to St. Vladimir where he studied history and philology under professor Vitaly Shulgin.
 In 1860, he defended his dissertation About the Trade of Negroes.

-Foundation of the Triple Society
+Early political activities

 In 1857, he co-founded the Związek Trojnicki ("Triple Society"), named after the three Polish territories acquired by Russia in the 18th century: Volhynia, Podilia and the Kyiv area.
 The society's goal was promoting the abolition of serfdom and persuading the peasants to support Polish independence, while preparing the members for their role in the planned all-national uprising.
 Due to his involvement, Antonowicz became one of the prominent examples of the "peasant-lovers" (or "Reds"), a loose group of young artists and liberal thinkers fascinated with the peasantry as the "core of the nation".

 However, when the January Uprising finally started, the Society divided.
 Antonowicz, highly critical of the bourgeoisie and the szlachta, sided with the lower classes and left the society, instead forming a Ukrainian society called the Kyiv Community (Київська громада).
 The conflict between Antonowicz and his university colleagues was further aggravated by the conflict over the Polish language.
 While most democratic societies decided to appeal to the tsar and ask for the Polish language to be promoted to the status of language of instruction, Antonowicz ultimately opposed those plans.
 This conflict further strengthened Antonowicz's pro-Ukrainian stance on one side, and the animosity between him and his colleagues on the other, to the extent that he was considered a "renegade" by some.

 In 1861 he changed his name to its Ukrainized form and converted to the Orthodox faith, common among the peasants living around Kyiv, as opposed to the Catholicism of the higher class of local society He also married Varvara Ivanovna Mikhels, and started to teach Latin in the 1st Kyiv Gymnasium.
 During that time, Antonovych was under investigation for traveling with Tadei Rylskyi around Ukrainian villages.